 If you don’t get why a mattress made of gasoline is bad, scroll down to watch the video.

 AN ORGANIC, NATURAL FIBER MATTRESS IS SAFER BOTH SHORT- AND LONG-TERM

 So, why are the added chemicals also bad?

 Because we spend one third of our lives sleeping, it’s really important to make sure we’re not inhaling toxins while the body is trying to rest and restore itself.
 The health impact of our exposure to mattress chemicals is huge – especially for kids.
 In this feature, we’re sharing what you need to know in order to choose the best organic mattress.

 Not only are conventional mattresses loaded with chemicals that can cause chronic health conditions and not sustainably made… you may be surprised at what you learn here about the flame retardants they contain.

-Whether your mattress is due to be replaced due to its age, or if you’re just learning about safer mattress alternatives, it can be overwhelming to sift through information and decide which organic mattress is the right one for you.
+Whether your mattress is due to be replaced due to age, or if you’re just learning about safer mattress alternatives, it can be overwhelming to sift through information and decide which organic mattress is the right one for you.

 This guide to non-toxic, organic mattresses will help you create a chemical-free bedroom with ideal indoor air quality.